 Individual Session Organizers

-If you would like to organize one or two sessions on a specific topic and have speakers/presenters lined up, contact the CEA Executive Director at firstname.lastname@example.org by January 31.
+If you would like to organize one or two sessions on a specific topic and have speakers/presenters lined up, contact the conference coordinator at email@example.com by January 31.
 Note the distinction and requirements for "Regular session" (paragraph 2) and "Panel session" (paragraph 3) below under "multi-session programs by affiliate organizations".

 Individual papers must still go through the regular process using the online system to submit a paper.
 However, the "Comments" section of the form should make reference to the special session (e.g., "this paper is part of a special session on International Trade Disputes organized by Prof. Jane Doe").
 The applicable submission and registration deadlines are the same as for regular paper presenters.

 Affiliate Organizations may submit blocks of sessions for inclusion in the program.
 They should contact the CEA Conference Coordinator at firstname.lastname@example.org by January 31 to state their intentions of doing so.
 At this point they should indicate (a) how many sessions they would like to sponsor and organize; (b) the type of session ("regular" 3 paper session or a panel); (c) on which days they want these sessions to be scheduled and the preferred time slots; and (d) if these sessions will require particular preparations by the on-site organizer at our conference venue (e.g., catering, presentation tools).